On the conformal Ein invariants: Introduction

 \begin{definition} Let $[g]$ denotes the conformal class of the metric $g$, we define the following two constants of $[g]$

 \end{definition}

 We remark first that if the conformal class of $g$ contains an Einstein metric with positive scalar curvature then $\Ein([g])=n$.
-Similarly, if the conformal class of $g$ contains a metric with non-negative Ricci curvature and with positive scalar curvature then $\cein([g])=-\infty$.
+Similarly, if the conformal class of $g$ contains a metric with non-negative Ricci curvature and with positive scalar curvature then $\cein([g])=-\infty$. \begin{definition} \begin{itemize} \item A metric $g$ is said to be $\Ein(M)$-maximal if $\Ein(g)=\Ein(M).$ \item A metric $g$ is said to be $\Ein([g])$-maximal if $\Ein(g)=\Ein(M).$ \end{itemize} \end{definition}

-\subsection{Statement of the main results}
+\section{Statement of the main results}